coodoo/xstate-examples/README.md

 If you need complex concurrency and fine-grained control of each thread, follow along `service-3-actor`

-If none of above can't solve your problem, ping me 😎
+If none of above can solve your problem, ping me, I might be of some help 😎